DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 1. Generate a self-signed certificate

+In this step, you will generate a certificate used by  GKE loadbalancer.
 If you do not have a trusted certificate, you can use OpenSSL and other cryptography and certificate management libraries to generate a certificate file and a private key, to define the domain name, and to set the expiration date.
 The following command creates a self-signed certificate (.crt file) and a private key (.key file) that accepts the domain name *mycompany.com*.
 The expiration is set to 1000 days:

 ```